calumyan/street-foody/README.md

 The website is loading pretty slow right now, so you may have to wait for a few seconds for the it to direct to another page

+The routing aren't all set up correctly, but it will be done in the future!